Canon G1 X Mark II vs Panasonic LX10

 |Canon G5 X||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 |Canon G1 X||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the G1X Mark II has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G1X Mark II and the LX10 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the LX10 followed on from the Panasonic LX7.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Panasonic LX10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.